We covered the general thought process behind Camp Addict co-founder Kelly Beasley's RV solar system installation in Part 1.

 Battery Monitor Components

-The battery monitor consists of two main components - the shunt and the display.
+The battery monitor consists of two main components:

-Since we were adding the battery monitor into Kelly's electrical system, we had to relocate where the battery chassis ground connected, so that it would be after the shunt.
+Since we were adding the battery monitor into Kelly's electrical system, we had to relocate where the battery chassis ground connected so it would be after the shunt.

 Mounting The Shunt